avh4/elm-format/README.md

 1. Configure the extension to format on save:

     1. Go to `Preferences -> Settings` in the menu
-    1. Search the settings for `elm.formatOnSave`
+    1. Search the settings for `editor.formatOnSave`
-    1. Change the value of `elm.formatOnSave` to `true` in your User Settings
+    1. Change the value of `editor.formatOnSave` to `true` in your User Settings

 ### Sublime Text installation